 Brahms’s A German Requiem, WA Symphony Orchestra

-Australian-born Simone Young is internationally recognised as one of the leading conductors of her generation.
+Australian-born Simone Young is internationally recognised as one of the leading conductors of her generation and is the Chief Conductor of the Sydney Symphony Orchestra, having been Chief Conductor Designate since 2020.
 From 2005-2015 she was General Manager and Music Director of the Hamburg State Opera and Music Director of the Philharmonic State Orchestra Hamburg, where she conducted repertoire ranging from Mozart, Verdi, Puccini, Wagner and Strauss, to Hindemith, Britten and Henze.
-She is an acknowledged interpreter of the operas of Wagner and Strauss, having conducted several complete cycles of Der Ring des Nibelungen at the Vienna Staatsoper, the Staatsoper in Berlin and most recently to great acclaim in Hamburg as part of the ‘Wagner-Wahn’ Festival, during which she conducted the 10 major Wagner operas.
-Her Hamburg recordings include the Ring cycle, Mathis der Maler (Hindemith), and symphonies of Bruckner, Brahms and Mahler.
-In 2012 she toured to QPAC in Brisbane with the Hamburg Opera and Ballet, where she conducted performances of Das Rheingold in concert, and Mahler Symphony No. 2 “Resurrection”.
-These performances won the 2013 Helpmann Award for the Best Individual Classical Music Performance.
+She is an acknowledged interpreter of the operas of Wagner and Strauss, having conducted several complete cycles of Der Ring des Nibelungen at the Vienna Staatsoper, the Staatsoper in Berlin and again, to great acclaim, in Hamburg as part of the ‘Wagner-Wahn’ Festival, during which she conducted the 10 major Wagner operas.
+Her Hamburg recordings include the Ring Cycle, Mathis der Maler (Hindemith), and symphonies of Bruckner, Brahms and Mahler.
+Her 2012 tour to Brisbane with the Hamburg Opera and Ballet, (Das Rheingold in concert, and Mahler Symphony No. 2 “Resurrection”), won her the 2013 Helpmann Award for the Best Individual Classical Music Performance.

-Simone Young was Music Director of Opera Australia from 2001 to 2003, Chief Conductor of the Bergen Philharmonic Orchestra from 1999 - 2002 and from 2005 – 2012 was Principal Guest Conductor of the Gulbenkian Orchestra, Lisbon.
-She conducts at all the leading opera houses including the Vienna Staatsoper, Berlin Staatsoper, Zurich, Semper Oper Dresden, Bayerische Staatsoper, Munich, Opéra National de Paris, Royal Opera House Covent Garden, Metropolitan Opera New York, Los Angeles Opera and Houston Grand Opera.
+Simone Young was Music Director of Opera Australia from 2001 to 2003, Chief Conductor of the Bergen Philharmonic Orchestra from 1999 - 2002 and from 2007 – 2012 was Principal Guest Conductor of the Gulbenkian Orchestra, Lisbon.
+Since 2017 she has been the Principal Guest Conductor of the Lausanne Chamber Orchestra.

 Whilst Music Director of Opera Australia her development of musical standards in the company received praise from the profession and the public alike.
 During this time, productions she conducted included Die Meistersinger von Nürnberg, Otello, Eugene Onegin, Lulu, Lucia di Lammermoor, Tristan und Isolde, Tannhäuser, Falstaff, Don Carlos, Andrea Chenier, La bohème, Don Giovanni and Le nozze di Figaro (from the fortepiano), Katya Kabanova, Un Ballo in Maschera, Der Rosenkavalier and Cavalleria Rusticana/Pagliacci.